PhaniTHOR/Big_Mar_Scales/README.md

 |Outlet_Location_Type|The type of city in which the store is located|
 |Outlet_Type|Whether the outlet is just a grocery store or some sort of supermarket|

+### The project involves the following key steps:
+**Data Collection: analytics vidhya hackathon:** https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/

+**Data Preprocessing:** Cleaning and preprocessing the dataset to handle missing values, outliers, and inconsistencies.
+This step also involves transforming categorical variables into numerical representations, normalizing numeric features, and splitting the dataset into training and testing subsets.

+**Model Training:** Implementing linear regression using appropriate libraries or frameworks.
+The training process involves fitting the model to the training data, estimating the coefficients (slope and intercept), and optimizing the model's performance by minimizing the residual errors between the predicted and actual values.

+**Model Evaluation:** Assessing the performance of the trained linear regression model using evaluation metrics such as mean squared error (MSE), root mean squared error (RMSE), and R-squared.
+These metrics provide insights into how well the model predicts the values and indicate its overall accuracy.

+### Acknowledgments
+- The dataset used in this project is sourced from: (https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/)
+- The Gradient Boosting Machine algorithm is implemented using the scikit-learn library.